KyleRhoads45/LaneDetection/README.md

 ![Bird'sEyeView](https://user-images.githubusercontent.com/52022661/211678227-459b13f8-6c9d-49b7-aa02-e616983e782d.png)

 * Using a series of search boxes scanning from bottom to top, average the positions of white pixels within a search box to form a point on the overlayed line.
-When placing a search box, offset it using the distance between the previous search box's center and it's average white pixel point.
+When placing a search box, offset it using the distance between the previous search box's center and its average white pixel point.
 This ensures that the search boxes follow the curvature of the lane lines.

 ![SlidingBoxes](https://user-images.githubusercontent.com/52022661/211681820-6d40ec76-7926-42a6-b941-00ecffa3e286.png)